-The RSB has two internship positions available for current PhD students who are funded by AHRC, BBSRC, EPSRC, ESRC, MRC, and NERC.
+The RSB annually hosts two policy internship positions for current PhD students who are funded by AHRC, BBSRC, EPSRC, ESRC, MRC, and NERC.

-Successful applicants will spend three months working at the RSB in Central London in 2020.
+The successful applicants each spend three months working at the RSB within our education or science policy teams.
 Start and end dates can be negotiated as appropriate.

-For guidance on how to apply in 2019 for internships in 2020, go to the UKRI Policy Internships Scheme webpage.
+For information on how to apply for internships in 2025, go to the UKRI Policy Internships Scheme webpage.

-We regularly reply to government and national level consultations and inquiries and engage pro-actively with policy development through the work of our Fellows, committees and Special Interest Groups.
+We regularly reply to government and national level consultations and inquiries and engage pro-actively with policy development through the work of our Fellows, Committees and Groups.
 Our individual members and Member Organisations represent a valuable network of expertise and policy interest.

 An internship with the Society will involve the combination of a specific project to be substantially delivered within the period of the placement, along with involvement in ongoing projects and activities of the RSB team.
 This may involve background research and working with our staff team and members to generate a response to a government or Parliamentary consultation, or the development of one of our Policy Lates events, for example.